oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 Administration (including the subdirectories and supporting files), then create a `working` branch from the `master` branch.
 Activity to develop the product then proceeds as described above.
-The Master branch will only have the initial template until a CS is approved, at which point the maintainers populate it with the current CS version.
-Each time a new CS is approved the Master branch is updated.
+The `master` branch will only have the initial template until a CS is approved, at which point the maintainers populate it with the current CS version.
+Each time a new CS is approved the `master` branch is updated.

 Work-in-progress is always handled in the `working` branch, using the standard GitHub mechanisms of forking the work